-- Air quality sensor blocked by dust accumulation
+- Air-quality sensor blocked by dust

-- Sensor calibration drifted requiring reset
+- Sensor calibration drifted, needs a reset

-- Auto mode target setting configured too low
+- Auto mode target/sensitivity set too low

 Problem Description